Mikaela/Limnoria/Relaybot.html.md

 <hr/>

 This page is very likely missing many IRC clients.
-Could you [open issues](https://github.com/mkaysi/limnoria/issues) about how to do this with IRC clients that aren't mentioneed here?
+Could you [open issues](https://github.com/mkaysi/limnoria/issues) about how to do this with IRC clients that aren't mentioned here?

 <hr/>